Jobs, Land and Economy

 Having a job helps people build the future they want for their families and their communities.

 Supporting people to find and stay in work and making sure everyone has the opportunity to own your own home, run your own business, and provide for yourself and your families will mean a strong future for Aboriginal and Torres Strait Islander people.

 To make this happen, government and communities need to work together to:

-- Increase the number of Aboriginal and Torres Strait Islander people working in real jobs
+- increase the number of Aboriginal and Torres Strait Islander people who have work

-The Government wants to work together with Aboriginal and Torres Strait Islander people, so you can build your future your way.
+The Government works with Aboriginal and Torres Strait Islander people, to help you build your future your way.
 Different communities will have different priorities and different ways they want to develop and sustain economic independence in their region.

 Many different organisations and government agencies are working with communities to achieve real results in jobs, land and economy.
 Visit the websites below to find out more: